Marcia O'Malley: Education and career

-O'Malley is a 1996 graduate of Purdue University, where she majored in mechanical engineering.
-She went to Vanderbilt University for graduate study, earning a master's degree in 1999 and completing her Ph.D. in 2001.
+O'Malley is a 1996 graduate of Purdue University, where she majored in Mechanical Engineering.
+She went to Vanderbilt University for her graduate study, earning a master's degree in 1999 and completed her Ph.D. in 2001.

-She has been on the Rice University faculty since 2001, and holds courtesy appointments in electrical and computer engineering and computer science at Rice, and in physical medicine and rehabilitation at the Baylor College of Medicine and University of Texas Health Science Center at Houston.
+She has been on the Rice University facility since 2001, and holds courtesy appointments in electrical and computer engineering, bioengineering, and computer science at Rice, and in physical medicine and rehabilitation at the Baylor College of Medicine and University of Texas Health Science Center at Houston.
+Prior to serving as department chair, she was associate dean for research and innovation at Rice University.
 Before being named the Thomas Michael Panos Family Professor, she was Stanley C. Moore Professor of Mechanical Engineering.

 Recognition

 O'Malley was named an ASME Fellow in 2014.
-In 2019 she was named an IEEE Fellow "for contributions to rehabilitation robotics and haptic systems", and in 2022 she was named a Fellow of the American Institute for Medical and Biological Engineering for her "outstanding contributions to rehabilitation robotics, haptics and robotic surgery".
+In 2019, she was named as IEEE Fellow "for contributions to rehabilitation robotics and haptic system", and in 2022 she was named a Fellow of the American Institute for Medical and Biological Engineering for her "outstanding contributions to rehabilitation robotics, haptics and robot surgery".
+She was named a Fellow of the International Academy of Medical and Biological Engineering in 2025 "for their outstanding contributions to the profession of medical and biological engineering".

 In 2019, Purdue University gave her their Outstanding Mechanical Engineer Award.
-In 2020 she was named the ASME Dynamic Systems and Controls Division Nyquist Lecturer.
+In 2020, she was named the ASME Dynamic Systems and Controls Division Nyquist Lecturer.
+In 2025, she received the Grand Nagamori Award from the Nagamori Foundation.

+In 2022, O'Malley was recognized as one of 35 Women in Robotics Engineering and Science (WiRES) at the International Conference on Intelligent Robots and Systems (IROS) in Kyoto, Japan.